sharazghouri/soution-box-settings/README.md

 by effectively creating a wrapper around the WordPress settings API and making it super simple to create and maintain settings pages.

-This repo is actually a working plugin which demonstrates how to implement WPSF in your plugins.
-See `wpsf-test.php` for details.
+This repo is actually a working plugin which demonstrates how to implement SBSA in your plugins.
+See `sbsa-test.php` for details.

 Setting Up Your Plugin